 As a systems researcher in Human-Computer Interaction, I create AI-powered interactive systems that enhance visual accessibility and augment human abilities in three core areas:

-1. Multi-Modal AI Systems for Accessible Visual Media: I build multi-modal machine learning pipelines that enable BLV users to engage with various forms of visual media, such as online video comments (CHI 2025, best paper honorable mention), 360° videos (UIST 2025, to appear), and personal photo collections (UIST 2024).
+1. Multi-Modal AI Systems for Accessible Visual Media: I build multi-modal machine learning pipelines that enable BLV users to engage with various forms of visual media, such as online video comments (CHI 2025, best paper honorable mention), 360° videos (UIST 2025), and personal photo collections (UIST 2024).
 These systems empower BLV users to enjoy visual content more deeply and immersively.

 2. Multi-Sensory Interfaces for Real-World Navigation: I develop wearable systems that leverage multi-sensory feedback—such as on-body haptics (IMWUT 2020), handheld vibrations (CHI 2021), and head-mounted light cues (IMWUT 2021)—to support navigation for BLV users.
 These interfaces help users follow paths smoothly and accurately in real-world environments.